itt-ustutt/quantity/README.md

 ### Python

-Calculate pressure of an ideal gas.
+Calculate the pressure of an ideal gas.

 ```python
 from quantity import *